 - They are driving in a way that indicates impairment

-In both of these cases, drivers could end up facing criminal charges.
+In both cases, drivers could end up facing criminal charges because of the reasons the police pursued them and stopped them.
 However, there are no specific charges used against drivers who avoid DUI checkpoints in our state.

 Expectations at a DUI Checkpoint in California